-Growing up my grandma always had homemade jam at her house.
+Growing up my grandma always had homemade strawberry jam at her house.
 It was sugary and sweet and just…..perfect.
 I always thought of her as a domestic goddess of sorts and thought I would never be making my own jam and would have to resign myself to mediocre store-bought jam.
+(There is an affiliate link in this post.
+This means I get a commission for referring you, but your price does not increase at all!)

 Gather your pectin, fruit, sugar, and jam jars.
 Yes, that is it!
 I used strawberries.
 Strawberry jam is my favorite!